Aligi Sassu: Biography

 Aligi Sassu was born in Milan, Lombardy, the son of Lina Pedretti (from Parma, Emilia) and Antonio Sassu (from Sassari, Sardinia).
 His father was one of the founders of the Italian Socialist Party in Sassari in 1894, and had moved to Milan in 1896, where he married Pedretti in 1911.
 At the beginning of the 1920s, the Sassu family moved back to Sardinia to Thiesi, where Antonio opened a shop.
 After three years, the family returned to Milan, where Aligi got interested in art and enrolled to the Brera Academy of Fine Arts.
 Together with his friend and designer Bruno Munari, he decided to introduce himself to the Futurism leader, Filippo Tommaso Marinetti.

 In 1928, he wrote, together with Munari, the Manifesto della Pittura (Painting Manifesto), taking as basic assumption the display of anti-naturalistic forms.
 He studied Diego Velázquez and the plastic nude.
 It was in this period that he painted L'Ultima cena, a painting destined to sum up Sassu's visual poetic.
 In the same year he was invited to participate to the Venice Biennale.

 In 1930, in Milan, he met Giacomo Manzù, Giandante X (also known as Dante Persico) and Giuseppe Gorgerino.
 In 1934, Sassu started studying Delacroix and the paintings of the Louvre in Paris.
 In this period he also painted his first horse, a theme that would be recurrent in his future work.

 In 1935, he established the Gruppo Rosso with, among others, Nino Franchina and Vittorio Della Porta.
 In 1936, he finished one of his most known paintings, Il Caffè, as well as Fucilazione nelle Asturie, painted in favour of the Spanish resistance.
 He joined the anti-fascist cultural movement of Corrente di Vita in 1938.

 After the Spanish Civil War, he started studying Vincent van Gogh and moved back to Sardinia for some time.
 During this period, he made several paintings dedicated to the Sardinian rural life.
 He also studied mural painting.

-In 1963, he moved to Majorca, first to Cala de Sant Vicent then to Palma, and finally to the village of Pollença.
+In 1963, he moved to Mallorca, first to Cala de Sant Vicent then to Palma, and finally to the village of Pollença.
 In 1967, the cycle Tauromachie was presented by the Spanish poet Rafael Alberti.
 Red became Sassu's favourite colour.
 In 1976, he worked on the frescoes of the Sant'Andrea Church in Pescara.

-In 1964, Sassu's work mostly focused on bullfights and the landscapes of Majorca.
-He would spend the rest of his life living between Majorca and Monticello Brianza in Italy.
+In 1964, Sassu's work mostly focused on bullfights and the landscapes of Mallorca.
+He would spend the rest of his life living between Mallorca and Monticello Brianza in Italy.